sez11a/liferay-docs/develop/tutorials/articles/07-web-services/05-service-access-policies.markdown

 during the remote API/web service call, to grant the associated policy during the request.
 The module:

-- should use `ServiceAccessPolicyThreadLocal#addActiveServiceAccessPolicyName()`
-  to grant the associated policy during web service request.
+- should use the method `ServiceAccessPolicyThreadLocal.addActiveServiceAccessPolicyName()` to grant the associated policy during a web service request.

 - can use `com.liferay.portal.security.service.access.policy.api.jar` and
   `com.liferay.portal.security.service.access.policy.service.jar` to create